java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 <a id="summary">&nbsp;</a>
 ## Summary

-As you can see, the Eclipse IDE provides a lot of tools that help developers writing Java applications.
-While this article shows some, Eclipse comes with many more features which can be especially useful when working on bigger applications.
+As you can see, the Eclipse IDE provides a lot of tools that help developers write Java applications.
+While this article shows some, Eclipse comes with many more features that can be especially useful when working on bigger applications.
 If you are interested in reading more, check out the [Java Development user guide](https://help.eclipse.org/latest/index.jsp?nav=%2F1).